 Why Private Medical Insurance Premiums Increase

-- General inflation – this pushes up the cost of everything from the electricity to light the operating theatre to the meals you may be served as an inpatient
+This pushes up the cost of everything from the electricity to light the operating theatre to the meals you may be served as an inpatient.

 What Can I Do If My Health Insurance Premiums Have Gone Up?